Estimate Time6 min

 Know the common dangers

-Wyble has seen this in his own orbit when a family friend almost fell prey to one of the most common, the grandparent scam, where a senior receives a phone call or social media message from an individual posing as their grandchild who is in need of money and does not want to ask their parents for assistance.
+Wyble has seen this in his own orbit when a family friend almost fell prey to the grandparent scam.
+This is one of the most common scams where a senior receives a phone call or social media message from an individual posing as their grandchild who is in need of money and does not want to ask their parents for assistance.
+"She had $6,000 in hand to wire, but a relative happened to be there and noticed what was going on and was able to stop her," Wyble says.

-On this front, communication and education are the chief defenses.
+Communication and education are the chief defenses.
 Make sure you and your family members know the potential dangers and that you are aware of what is going on with elderly family members or loved ones in your care—including who is coming into the house and what level of spending is beyond normal limits.

 For those caring for themselves who want to set up protections before anything bad happens, you can monitor your financial accounts by setting up alerts offered by financial institutions or a service like Eversafe, and sign up for the National Do Not Call Registry to try to reduce scam calls.
 The IRS and AARP also maintain robust scam-alert resources.

-"We encourage trusted contacts so wholeheartedly," says Noury.
+"We encourage trusted contacts, wholeheartedly," says Noury.

 Know yourself